=Revamped: November 7, 2015= My new notes are in bold

 But Ahnnie, having caught every word, quickly added, "Or seen how dirty his laundry was."

-Both guardian and ward remembered that night very clearly.
+Both guardian and ward exchanged knowing glances, as if relaying an inside joke, remembered that night very clearly.

 "And I believe that will prove its own point soon?"
 Kellindil asked skeptically.

 "With him?"
 Mallik pointed at Drizzt.
-"You know, that won't sit well with many people..."
+"You know, that won't sit well with a lot of people..."

-"Grandpa said so," Huynh said authoratively, and cut a path through the few people that stood in his way.
-"Come on Drizzt, time for you to 'calm the poplace'."
+"Grandpa said so," Huỳnh said authoratively, and cut a path through the few people that stood in his way.
+"Come on Drizzt, time for you to 'calm the populace'."

 "Don't make him nervous," Valkyrie protested.